Christiania, the famous freetown of Copenhagen, is without a doubt one of Denmark’s most popular tourist attractions.

 Safety in Christiania

-It is important that you are aware that Christiania is not like any other neighborhood in Copenhagen.
+It is important that you are aware that Christiania is not like any other neighbourhood in Copenhagen.
 The area can be considered quite rough and dodgy.

 According to Copenhagen police the area around Pusher Street is controlled by organised criminal groups.
 The residents themselves have adopted to a set of rules for security reasons, which they strongly advice visitors to abide by.